 When my husband and I first met, becoming debt free was not one of our priorities.
 In fact, it wasn’t even on our radar!
 However, after getting pregnant pretty soon after we got married, we faced our financial truth and total up our debt.
 Honestly, we were both completely shocked to realize that we had over $111,000 worth of student loans and car loans!
 I mean, what on Earth were we thinking?
 Where were all the red flags that signaled us to stop taking out all the loans??!?!?!
 And to tell you the whole truth, it wasn’t until we were expecting our first little one that we woke up, put the debit card back in our wallets, and realized that we had to stop spending all our money!

 We knew that we didn’t want to raise our children in a home that was burdened with debt and money problems.
 So we decided that it was time to focus on becoming debt free and pay off all our student loans and car loans.
 It took us 4.5 years, but we did it!
+We paid off our debt on just TWO TEACHER SALARIES!
 There were times we had to pause our debt snowball to have more babies, pay for surgeries, and cash flow large car repairs.
 We also had two children in daycare for 3 full years!
 Trust me, if we can do it, you can too!
 I’ve outlined some of the steps we took that helped us reach our debt free goal.
 I hope it helps inspire you to start (and finish!) your debt free journey.

 We cut our spending habits

 One of the best ways we were able to send more money towards debt each month was to significantly cut our spending.
 Every month we would write a budget and live on way below our means.
 Every purchase was weighed against our debt free date.
 For instance, we would weigh an expensive summer vacation against being debt free sooner.
 We were not perfect, but we almost always chose to spend less money so that we could dig ourselves out of debt sooner rather than later.